 Clio’s main role among the Muses is to ensure that no important deed or event is forgotten.
 She is often referred to as “the Proclaimer” or “the Glorifier” because she makes sure the achievements of both mortals and gods are celebrated and remembered.

-Ancient poets and historians invoked Clio at the start of their works, hoping she would help them tell stories that would stand the test of time.
+Ancient poets and historians invoked Clio at the start of their works.
+Hoping she would help them tell stories that would stand the test of time.
+Through her, history is conceived and portrayed as a living, honored tradition.

 Mother of Hyacinthus and Mythic Love Stories